 Get involved.
 Get inspired.
 Together, we can make historic change.

-The Gerald Huff Fund for Humanity and Income Movement are supplying the critical resources necessary for the success of the 3rd Annual Basic Income March.
-Both organizations believe that grassroots organizers must have deep and meaningful support in order to engage local communities.
+The Gerald Huff Fund for Humanity and Income Movement are supplying the critical resources necessary for the success of the 5th Annual Basic Income Day of Action.
+Both organizations believe that activists, pilot administrators, artists and other organizers must have deep and meaningful support in order to engage local communities.
 Thank you sponsors!

 Cities across the globe